 - Check out CREST’s Responsible Travel Tips, where most of our tips can be found.

-- Utilize the United States Travel Care Code, which provides travelers with simple guidelines on how they can reduce the impact of their travel on the environment.
+- Utilize the United States Travel Care Code, which provides travelers with simple guidelines on how they can reduce the impact of their travel on the environment, and the 7 Leave No Trace Principles, which is a framework of minimum impact practices for anyone visiting the outdoors.

 - If you’d like to give back while traveling, see our Dos and Don’ts of Travel Giving.